maleehafatima/comp383_miniproject/README.md

 # comp383_miniproject

 ## Things you need:
+  You need to have Python3 and R installed to use it in the terminal.

+  Other softwares required are:
+  -

 ## Using the code:
   When you run the code, it will ask you "What data would you like to run?
 Enter either 'full' or 'test'"